Redshift inference from the combination of galaxy colors and clustering in a hierarchical Bayesian model: Sampling and Priors

 \section{Sampling and Priors}

 Now we consider the problem of simultaneously constraining the redshift and type probability distributions of populations of galaxies and their individual constituents.
 It is difficult to sample all variables simultaneously from the joint posterior $p(\fractions, \redshifts, \types, \biases | \features, \positions)$ in \eqq{pfz2}.
 It is possible, however, to draw samples from this posterior using a three-step Gibbs sampler because the conditional posterior distributions can be sampled.
 In the simulated data used to illustrate the method in this paper, we will assume that the biases $b^{t}_{z} = 1$, \ie\ assume that the tracers and targets have the same fluctuations.
-Sampling of the \biases\ will be demonstrated in a future publication.
+Sampling of the \biases\ will be demonstrated in a future publication, and hence we will be describing a two-step sampler in this section.

-The Gibbs sampling consists of alternately drawing $\fractions$ and $\redshifts,\types$ from their conditional distributions, and hence each iteration of the sampler comprises two steps which are (i) drawing a sample of $\fractions$ from $p(\fractions|\redshifts,\types,\features,\positions)$ and (ii) drawing pairs of $z_i, t_i$ for each galaxy $i$ from $p(z_i,t_i|\fractions,F_i,\theta_i)$ using the newly drawn $\fractions$.
+Each iteration of the Gibbs sampler comprises two steps which are (i) drawing a sample of $\fractions$ from $p(\fractions|\redshifts,\types,\features,\positions)$ and (ii) drawing pairs of $z_i, t_i$ for each galaxy $i$ from $p(z_i,t_i|\fractions,F_i,\theta_i)$ using the newly drawn $\fractions$.
 The conditional distributions can be read directly from the joint distribution in \eqq{pfz2}.
 We will make the further simplification that the effective area $A^t$ is independent of type and therefore $A(\fractions)$ is constant.
-Some notes about the expressions used in each of the two steps:
+Next we detail the expressions used in each of the two steps:

-\begin{enumerate}[label=(\roman*)] \item The conditional posterior on $\fractions$ depends only on the counts of sources of $\redshifts$ and $\types$ (in the last iteration), with $\counts = \{\nzt\}$ where $\nzt$ is the number of sources assigned to redshift $z$ and phenotype $t$:
+\begin{enumerate}[label=(\roman*)] \item The conditional posterior on $\fractions$ depends on the counts of sources of $\redshifts$ and $\types$ (in the last iteration), with $\counts = \{\nzt\}$ where $\nzt$ is the number of sources assigned to redshift $z$ and phenotype $t$: